scenevr/docs/source/protocol.md

 ## Create / update / delete

-The server does not maintain a list of what elements the client has scene, but instead sends all changing elements to the client, whenever an element changes.
+The server does not maintain a list of what elements the client has seen, but instead sends all changing elements to the client, whenever an element changes.
 So for example - the teapot in the [homeroom](http://client.scenevr.com/) has a `setInterval` that continuously rotates the teapot.
 This means that the `rotation` attribute of the `<model />` is constantly changing.
 That means that at 10hz (the current update frequency), the element is sent to all connected clients.

 To process a packet, the client parses the packet, then for each child element, looks up first: